killkli/vue3_jspreadsheet/README.md

 # A simple Vue3 wrapper for [JSpreadsheet](https://github.com/jspreadsheet/ce)

+## *** Update for 0.2.5 ***
+Fixed a major problematic setting in package.json, which would cause webpack not to compile imported css from node_modules.
+For Node & webpack users, please must update to version ^0.2.5!

 ## Requirement
 Obviously, you need to have your Vue3 properly configured.

 ## Install